alexcrist/climbing-data-analysis/README.md

 # Climbing Area Data Analysis

-## Where is the best area to climb in the United States?
+## Best areas to climb in the US...

-...

 ## Datasets